 When you plan an event, you work hard to make it amazing.
-But getting attendees to buy tickets for your event — to actually experience it — can be a huge challenge, especially while you’re in the middle of decorating and organizing caterers.
+But selling tickets for your event — to get attendees to actually experience it — can be a huge challenge, especially while you’re in the middle of decorating and organizing caterers.

-That’s why we’ve compiled the best event ticketing software apps that we think every event planner should check out.
-All of the apps we’ve chosen will save you tons of time and help you increase your ticket sales.
+That’s why we’ve compiled the best event ticketing software apps that every event planner should check out.
+All of the apps we’ve chosen will save you tons of time and help you increase your event ticket sales.

 Pros: Eventbrite’s mission is clear: bring the world together through live experiences.
 So they have resources to help you sell more tickets and also learn about what’s going on in the event industry.